-During the corona-crisis the banking system succeeded to remain well capitalized, liquid and profitable.
-It showed an ability to support the economy in complex conditions and further meet the requirements of its clients.
-At the end of 2021, total deposit growth reached 7.8% on annual level.
+DURING THE CORONA CRISIS, THE BANKING SYSTEM SUCCEEDED IN REMAINING WELL CAPITALIZED, LIQUID AND PROFITABLE.
+It showed an ability to support the economy in complex conditions and to further meet the requirements of its clients.
+At the end of 2021, the total deposit growth reached 7.8% on annual level.
 Herein, corporate deposits recorded a stronger growth of 11.6%, while retail deposits increased by 7.1%.
 The credit growth at the end of the year reached 8.3%.
 The retail loans grew by 7.8%, while corporate loans were higher by 8.7%.
 NPE level continued its downward trend reaching 3.2% as of 31.12.2021.
 The loans to deposits ratio at the end of the year stood at 82.6%.
 The capital adequacy ratio of the banking sector as of 31.12.2021 was 17.3%.
 The profitability ratios ROA and ROE were somewhat higher than the previous year, reaching 1.5% and 12.9% respectively.
-Overall, the banking system continues to be healthy, however risks need to be closely monitored.
+Overall, the banking system continues to be healthy, but the risks need to be closely monitored.